Younest9/okd/README.md

    mkdir /var/www/html/okd
    ```

-7. Copy all generated install files and the raw.xz image to that directory
+7. Copy all generated install files and the raw.xz image to that directory (We want to copy just the files, not the directories)

    ```bash
    cp  ~/okd-install/*  /var/www/html/okd/